 Iced Caramel Macchiato

-Another caramel drink from Starbucks that people enjoy is the Caramel Macchiato.
+Another caramel ice coffee drink from Starbucks that people enjoy is the Caramel Macchiato.

 One great way people enjoy this beverage, without worrying about the calories from the drink, is by ordering a Skinny Caramel Macchiato.